menu

 Occupations and Workforce

-When you are in Roseland, you'll notice that it is more blue-collar than most other communities in America.
-71.36% of Roseland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Roseland is a blue-collar town, with 70.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Roseland is a town of production and manufacturing workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Roseland who work in food service (9.79%), management occupations (5.25%), and sales jobs (2.86%).
+There are especially a lot of people living in Roseland who work in food service (8.96%), management occupations (4.23%), and office and administrative support (3.73%).

 Setting & Lifestyle

-Being a small town, Roseland does not have a public transit system used by locals to get to and from work.
+Roseland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Roseland in 2018 was $17,733, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $70,932 for a family of four.
-Roseland also has one of the higher rates of people living in poverty in the nation, with 43.42% of its population below the federal poverty line.
+The per capita income in Roseland in 2018 was $17,732, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $70,928 for a family of four.
+Roseland also has one of the higher rates of people living in poverty in the nation, with 46.00% of its population below the federal poverty line.

 Roseland is an extremely ethnically-diverse town.
 The people who call Roseland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roseland residents report their race to be White, followed by Black or African-American.
+The greatest number of Roseland residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Roseland include English, Irish, Scots-Irish, French, and Dutch.

 The most common language spoken in Roseland is English.
 Other important languages spoken here include Polish and Spanish.